A Poincar\'e-Steklov map for the MIT bag model: Introduction

 where $U(g)$ is the harmonic extension of $g$ (i.e., $\Delta U(g)=0$ in $\O$ and $\G_D U=g$ on $\partial\O$).
 Here $\G_{ D}$ and $\G_{N}$ denote the Dirichlet and the Neumann traces, respectively.
 In this setting, it is well known that the DtN operator fits into the framework of pseudodifferential operators, see e.g., \cite{T1}.
 Moreover, from the viewpoint of the spectral theory, several geometric properties of the eigenvalue problem for the DtN operator (such as isoperimetric inequalities, spectral asymptotics and geometric invariants) are closely related to the theory of minimal surfaces \cite{FS}, as well as the problem of determining a complete Riemannian manifold with boundary from the Cauchy data of harmonic functions, see \cite{LTU} (see also the survey \cite{GP} for further details).

 The main goal of this paper is to introduce a Poincar\'e-Steklov map for the Dirac operator (i.e., an analogue of the DtN map for the Laplace operator) and to study its (semiclassical) pseudodifferential properties.
 Our main motivation for considering this operator is that it arises naturally in the study of the well-known Dirac operator with the MIT bag boundary condition, $\Hm$, which will be rigorously defined below.
-To our best knowledge, this operator wasn't studied before.